Lemonade SDK Contribution Guide

 - A descriptive title.

-- Relevant labels (enhancement
+- Relevant labels (enhancement, good first issue, etc.).

 - A proposal explaining what you're contributing.